Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 games.
 And what it may lack in features, it makes up for in simplicity and performance.

-## Setting up the Managed Driver

-Many people encounter an issue with domain reload freezing when using Myri out-of-the-box, forcing a restart of the editor to continue progress.
-If you encounter this, you can go to the edit menu and select *Latios -\> Use Myri Editor Managed Driver*.
-This setting is unique per computer per project.
-Enabling this has two side-effects.

-First, it requires a Unity Engine Audio Listener attached to the main camera.
-This is the only time a Unity Engine audio component is ever used in Myri.

-Second, the managed driver will always attach the Mono runtime and garbage collector to the DSP mixing thread.
-This doesn’t happen with the default Burst driver.

-With these two alterations, the managed driver may exhibit different behavior in the editor when switching scenes or doing any other custom loading compared to in a build.

 ## Playing Your First Sound

 Create a new Unity Project with the Latios Framework installed.
 Then add the